 At the end of year 1, students must confirm their degree option and may change their selection up to that date.

 Many graduates of this stream subsequently undertake the taught MSc.
 In Enterprise Software Systems, however as graduates will have developed a highly sought after Cloud technologies skillset, many choose to undertake this programme in part-time mode.
 This programme has been developed in a modular design and the flexibility facilites part-time students taking modules over a number of years.

-Other graduates have opted to undertake research Masters and Phd career paths both locally within WIT’s TSSG research center and beyond.
+Other graduates have opted to undertake research Masters and Phd career paths both locally within SETU Waterford’s TSSG research center and beyond.